Park Record: History

-In 1956, printing of the Record moved from Park City to the office of The Morgan County News, and continued there until 1960.
+W.A.
+Raddon ran the paper until he moved to Los Angeles in 1924.
+At that time he was replaced as co-owner by his nephew, LaPage Harper Raddon.
+S.L.
+Raddon, nicknamed "Dad," retired in 1943, and died in 1948.
+His son L.P.
+Raddon published the paper until his death in February 1956.
+His widow Mrs. Maie Raddon inherited the paper, which was published by long-time employee Lynx Langford.
+In April 1956, H.C.
+"Mac" McConaughy purchased the Record.
+A year prior he bought The Morgan County News and The Summit County Bee.
+After the sale, printing of the Record moved from Park City to the office of the News.

+McConaughy was recognized by the Utah Press Association as a "Master Editor and Publisher."
+He was honored by the National Newspaper Association for the best column of 1959.
+McConaughy sold the Record to Richard Buys in 1976.
+A few years prior, Buys bought the Wasatch Wave and Payson Chronicle.
 The newspaper merged with The Summit County Bee to become The Summit County Bee and Park Record in 1960.
 However, the publication split into two newspapers in July 1964.

-By the 1980s, the Park Record was struggling financially, as Park City had only one surviving silver mine, and the skiing industry supported the town only half of the year.
-In 1983, the Park Record merged with another, younger local paper called The Newspaper, which began publishing in September 1975.
-The name Park Record was kept, but the Record's tabloid format was retired and The Newspaper's larger broadsheet pages were used instead.
+A rival paper called The Park City Newspaper was founded in September 1975.
+Jan Wilking became its sole owner in 1980.
+Around that time, the Record was struggling financially, as Park City had only one surviving silver mine, and the skiing industry supported the town only half of the year.
+In 1983, The Newspaper and the Record merged, with Wiking being the majority stockowner.
+The name Park Record was kept, but the Record's tabloid format was retired and The Newspaper's larger broadsheetbroadsheet were used instead.

-In 2015, the Nevada-based Swift Communications bought the newspaper.
+In 1987, Wilking sold the Record to Peter B. Bernhard, owner of The Green Sheet.
+In 2005, Bernhard sold the Record to MediaNews Group.
+In 2015, the Nevada-based Swift Communications bought the Record.
 In 2021, Swift sold its local media and publishing businesses in Utah to the West Virginia-based Ogden Newspapers.
 In 2023, the paper was sold to Utah billionaire Matthew Prince and his wife Tatiana.
-Matthew Prince is the co-founded and CEO of internet infrastructure and cybersecurity company Cloudflare.
-The Princes' purchase brought the paper under local ownership for the first time since 2005, when it was partially owned by Peter Bernhard.
-The couple plans to convert the paper to a nonprofit or public benefit corporation.
+Matthew Prince is the co-founder and CEO of internet infrastructure and cybersecurity company Cloudflare.
+The couple announced plans to convert the paper from a private business into a nonprofit or public benefit corporation.